 owner or agent of any housing accommodation to:

-(C) require, because a blind, hearing impaired or physically
+(C) require, because a blind or hearing impaired

 775 ILCS 5/3-105